pamela-project/slambench1/README.md

 #### Compilation of SYCL Module ####

-To compile the SYCL benchmarks you require the syclcc scripts from https://github.com/agozillon/syclcc as well as the DAGR DSL at https://github.com/agozillon/dagr.
+To compile the SYCL benchmarks you require the syclcc scripts from: https://github.com/agozillon/syclcc

 You will also require the ComputeCpp SYCL compiler.
-The benchmarks have been tested and compile with ComputeCpp Versions 0.2.1 to 0.5.1 on Ubuntu.
+The benchmarks have been tested and compile with ComputeCpp Versions 0.2.1 to 2.0.0 on Ubuntu.
 The benchmarks work best with versions 0.3.2 and above.
+It's worth noting that you should set the SYCLCC_COMPUTECPP_BACKEND enviornment variable to spirv64 for ComputeCpp versions 1.2.0+ when used with Intel's OpenCL CPU driver.
+You may also wish to modify the backend target via SYCLCC_COMPUTECPP_BACKEND depending on your chosen hardware.

 Ubuntu Steps:
-1) Create an environment variable COMPUTECPP that points to your ComputeCpp root directory.
+1) Create an environment variable COMPUTECPP_DIR that points to your ComputeCpp root directory.
 2) Add the root of the syclcc installation directory to your PATH.
    (Further information for steps 1 and 2 can be found in the syclcc readme).
-3) Set the CXX environment variable to syclcc and then invoke CMake.
+3) Set the CXX environment variable to syclcc, ComputeCpp will be used as the default SLAMBench compiler now, for everything except the OpenMP and CUDA modules.
+4) Now invoke CMake.
-4) Compile the desired sycl modules using make; for example make kfusion-qt-sycl
+5) Compile the desired sycl modules using make; for example make kfusion-qt-sycl

+Optional Steps:
+1) Set the SYCLCC_COMPUTECPP_BACKEND environment variable before compilation to modify the underlying hardware target for SYCL kernels. e.g:
+    `export SYCLCC_COMPUTECPP_BACKEND=spirv64`
+2) Set the COMPUTECPP_TARGET enviornment variable, this tells the SYCL runtime which backend it must select if your system has multiple available backends.
+   This can be a cause of runtime errors, as the SYCL runtime may select the incorrect backend for your compiled binaries.
+This can also be handled by a SYCL selector class, if a user wishes to alter the SLAMBench SYCL module to add one.
+An example usage: `export COMPUTECPP_TARGET=intel:cpu`, this restricts SYCL to Intel CPU backends.
+Further documentation for this variable can be found in ComputeCpp documentation, as it's a ComputeCpp environment variable.

 The CMake commands for building the module inside a subdirectory of the SLAMBench root directory: